 The Plan

-Build a modern express commuter rail line to Leesburg and beyond using the land of the abandoned W&OD railroad, alongside the popular trail.
+Build a modern express commuter rail-with-trail line to Leesburg and beyond using the land of the abandoned W&OD railroad.
+Connect underserved communities while preserving and investing in the trail.

 Instead of building expensive tunnels to connect the line directly to DC, riders will be able to transfer to Metro’s Orange and Silver Lines in Falls Church, saving cost and construction time.

-The straightness of the path would allow trains to reach speeds of 90 MPH or greater, allowing for a travel time from Leesburg to Falls Church of 30 minutes, and from Leesburg to DC of 45 minutes.
+By utilizing modern trains and grade separating rail and roads, W&OD rail can beat traffic, allowing for a travel time from Leesburg to Falls Church of 27 minutes, and from Leesburg to DC of 45 minutes.

 The Benefits